 About The Motley Fool and Stansberry Research

 Stansberry Research was founded around the same time as The Motley Fool by investor Porter Stansberry.
-Stansberry focuses his investments on shifting consumer preferences and market trends, making his style similar to that of the Gardner brothers.
+Stansberry focuses his investment strategies on shifting consumer preferences and market trends, making his style similar to that of the Gardner brothers.
 His flagship newsletter, the Investment Advisory, has a similarly strong track record and currently includes some winning positions that have been open for more than 10 years.
+The company also has other newsletter services like True Wealth, however we will be focusing primarily on Investment Advisory for this comparison

 The Motley Fool vs. Stansberry Research: Investing Style